graduateclimateconference/graduateclimateconference.github.io/faq.md

 <!-- ### What are the Sunday activities?

 It is a GCC tradition to have optional recreation activities on Sunday afternoon.
 Refer to the [Logistics](https://graduateclimateconference.github.io/logistics/) page later for more information about specific activities offered at GCC 2025. -->

+### Can I bring my significant other with me to the conference?

+Unfortunately, we can not accommodate any additional conference attendees beyond those presenting at Pack Forest Conference Center.
+Spouses or significant others are welcome to attend the [Public Poster Session](https://graduateclimateconference.github.io/logistics/) at the University of Washington, but any lodging, transportation, and other costs of their attendance will __not be reimbursed.__

 ### What precautions does the GCC have against COVID-19 and Flu?